On this page:

 If you are considering taking PrEP, you’ll want to know:

-Effectiveness: Studies show that PrEP effectively reduces risk of HIV -- up to 92% lower -- for those who took the medication consistently compared to those who did not take the medication.
+Effectiveness: Studies show that PrEP effectively reduces risk of contracting HIV -- up to 92% lower -- for those who took the medication consistently compared to those who did not take the medication.
 The medication is not immediately effective; it takes up to 20 days to develop protection.
 It is meant to be used with other prevention measures such as condoms.
 It does not protect against other sexually transmitted infections or pregnancy, and it is not a cure for HIV.

 Duration of treatment: PrEP medication is intended to be taken every day.